suffolklibraries/lgc/content/collections/events/amazing-animals-18-08.md

     content:
       -
         type: text
-        text: "Our 45-minute sessions will be held on 11\_August at 10:30 AM, 11:30 AM, 12:30 PM, 2 PM, and 3 PM.
+        text: "The live animals are back!
+Our 45-minute sessions will be held on 18 August at 10:30 AM, 11:30 AM, 12:30 PM, 2 PM, and 3 PM.
 Learn\_more about a range of animals, how they adapt and survive in their environments, and how humans impact their worlds."
   -
     type: paragraph
     attrs: